 - First, it is wrong to estimate the conversion rate of free signups into paying users by dividing paying users by active users.
 This is what we discussed above.

-- Second, in this particular case, the metric of paying conversion rate of end users does not make much sense.
+- Second, in this particular case, the metric for the conversion rate of paying end users doesn’t make much sense.
 Slack is a SaaS product and end users do not pay for Slack.
-The licences are usually bought by companies and in this case it will make much more sense to consider what percent of new organizations (teams or companies) convert into paying ones.
+The licenses are usually bought by companies.
+In this case, it will make much more sense to consider what percent of new organizations (teams or companies) convert into paying ones.

 In my analysis of Slack’s S-1 filing, I estimated that the conversion rate from a new organization into a long-term paying customer for Slack stands at around 0.8-1.6%.
 If we factor in the average churn for SaaS (approx. 50% of new customers will churn over the first year), then the conversion rate from a new organization signing up with Slack into one that pays at least once will stand at around 1.5-3.5%.